-During the our Journey with Dorothy visit, An Oz team member introduced us to the park, told us what we could expect, and provided some history of the Land of Oz.
+An Oz team member introduced us to the park, told us what we could expect, and provided some history of the Land of Oz.
 There were also informational banners here and photo opportunities.

 The Gazebo was built on a cliffside and intended to provide visitors with outstanding mountain views.
 They accomplished their goal well, and the views are outstanding.

 The amount of detail put into this home and barn is absolutely amazing.
 The house is gorgeous, and while not a true representation of the movie home, very realistic.
 All around the home are various items you'll recognize from the movie.

-As the sounds of the storm moving in, we walked into the house, and down into the storm shelter, Dorothy ran around looking nervous, and calling out for Aunty Em and Uncle Henry.
+As the sounds of the storm moved in, we walked into the house, and down into the storm shelter, Dorothy ran around looking nervous and calling out for Aunty Em and Uncle Henry.
 She continued to hurry us along, as she saw the storm coming.
 She did a great job playing in character.

 The house itself is fully decorated, very detailed, and VERY well maintained.
 During the Autumn in Oz event, you'll meet Auntie Em inside.

 Entering the storm shelter and basement was fun, as it was dark, with lots of black lights and glowing colors all over the walls.
-This was of course to simulate us being in the Tornoado.
+This was of course to simulate us being in the Tornado.
 They even have fans blowing to simulate the wind, and audio playing with storm sounds.